Our motivation and inspiration

 The Clontarf Foundation exists to improve the education, discipline, life skills, self-esteem and employment prospects of young First Nations men, and by doing so, equips them with the foundation to transition into meaningful employment and achieve better life outcomes.

 Using the existing passion these boys have for sport allows Clontarf to encourage them to attend school, and then keep them coming.
 The Foundation partners with schools and communities to create Clontarf Academies which are embedded within the school grounds and education program.
-Full time Clontarf staff counsel and mentor students while the school caters for their education needs.
-Academy activities are planned within the focus areas of education, leadership, employment, wellbeing, life skills and sport.

 Register your interest in becoming